 Kendal is the first town that many visitors to the Lake District National Park encounter on a visit, rightly proclaiming itself to be ‘The Gateway to the Lakes.’

 The present township started life in the eighth century as an Anglo-Saxon settlement.
 Firstly, they erected a cross by the river, then a church followed.
-Soon a settlement called Kirkland grew up around it – the area is noted in the Doomsday Book.
+Soon a settlement called Kirkland grew up around it – the area is noted in the Domesday Book.
 From this early village, Kendal grew, reaching prosperity in the thirteenth century as a major wool manufacturing centre, its mills powered by the River Kent.

 Out and About